Messiri4/Pneumonia_Predictor/README.md

 # Pneumonia Predictor

 ## Description
-This is a simple Convolutional Neural Network (CNN) that predicts pneumonia in patients using their xrays.
-I created this model to learn the basic concepts of building a CNN model with tensorflow.
+This is a simple Convolutional Neural Network (CNN) project that can predict pneumonia using X-ray images.
+I created this model to learn the basic concepts of building a CNN model with TensorFlow.

 ## Setup Environment
+### Datasets
-This project was created on Google Colab.
-Below are a list of instructions to import dataset from Google Drive.
+This project was developed on Google Colab.
+Below is a list of instructions for importing datasets from Google Drive.